BM1100/Sort_Visualizer/README.md

 functions.py has all the reusable elements like sorting algorithm functions, array drawing logic, custom input, and array generation.

 Together, these files comprise a tidy, modular codebase that not only makes the visualizer simple to run but simple to modify or extend.
 You're a learning beginner with sorting, a teacher illustrating ideas in class, or a dev learning about Pygame; Bhagya's Sortmaster provides a colorful, interactive means of exploring algorithmic thinking.

+It also contain output video of bubble,merge and quick  sort.